How to Clean Grout with 9 Easy Tricks

 We get it.
 We’ve spent so much time confronting dirty grout, we’ve compiled 9 tricks to do it faster and more simply than most people realize can be done.
 So, without further ado, let’s get at your grout so you can get on with your day.

 9 tricks for cleaning grout

-- Water and a brush Your first course of action should be using the mildest cleaning method you can.
+- Tackle Your Grout With The Right Brush Your first course of action should be using the mildest cleaning method you can.
 Why break out the harsher stuff when the real hack is the kind of brush you’re using?
 Head on down to your nearest hardware store and buy a brush that’s designed specifically for cleaning grout, made of stiff bristles and nylon.
 (It’s a total time saver that your future self will thank you for.)
 Once procured, all you need is some water.